privacyidea/privacyidea/doc/application_plugins/index.rst

    DEFAULT Auth-Type := Perl

-.. note:: The perl module is not thread safe, so you need to start FreeRADIUS with the -t switch.
+.. note:: The privacyIDEA module uses other perl modules that were not thread safe in the past.
+So in case you are using old perl dependencies and are experiencing thread problems, please start FreeRADIUS with the -t switch.
+   (Everything works fine with Ubuntu 14.04 and Debian 7.)

 You can test the RADIUS setup using a command like this::